zoyron/neovim/README.md

     git clone https://github.com/zoyron/neovim.git ~/.config/nvim

-*As of now, this configuration would work for mac users.
+*As of now, this configuration works for mac users only.
 Suppport for other devices would be added soon.*

 ### Some must knows before using: